Help Report Potholes

 - Surrounding towns have their own public works departments, including Mahomet (217-586-2013), Rantoul Street Division (217-892-6800), Savoy (217-359-0655), and St. Joseph, which uses an online form available on its website.

-- For Champaign County Highways, please contact the County Highway Department at 217-384-3800.
+- For Champaign County highways, please contact the County Highway Department at 217-384-3800.

 - To report a pothole on a state highway or interstate, call 1-800-452-IDOT(4368).